 A pod is a group of containers that are scheduled onto the same host.
 Pods serve as units of scheduling, deployment, and horizontal scaling/replication.
 Pods share fate, and share some resources, such as storage volumes and IP addresses.

-Multi-container pods must be created with the create
+Multi-container pods must be created with the create command.
+Properties

 are passed to the command as a YAML- or JSON-formatted configuration file.

-command can be used to create a pod directly, or it can create
+The create command can be used to create a pod directly, or it can create

-a pod or pods through a Deployment
+a pod or pods through a Deployment.
+It is highly recommended that

 you use a